bodrick/awesome/TOPICS.md

 *   [rcmaehl/MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect) - A Tool to Redirect News, Search, Widgets, Weather and More to Your Default Browser

-## uri-manipulations

-*   [rcmaehl/MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect) - A Tool to Redirect News, Search, Widgets, Weather and More to Your Default Browser

 ## uri-parser

 *   [rcmaehl/MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect) - A Tool to Redirect News, Search, Widgets, Weather and More to Your Default Browser